mapbox/mapbox-gl-draw/API.md

 boxSelect | boolean | If true, shift + click to features.
-If false, click + select zooms to area - default: `true` clickBuffer | number | On click, include features beyond the coordinates of the click by clickBuffer value all directions - default: `2` displayControlsDefault | boolean | Sets default value for the control keys in the control option - default `true` controls | Object | Lets you hide or show individual controls.
+If false, click + select zooms to area - default: `true` clickBuffer | number | On click, include features beyond the coordinates of the click by clickBuffer value all directions - default: `2` displayControlsDefault | boolean | Sets default value for the control keys in the control option - default `true` userProperties | boolean | If true, user properties will be present and prefixed with `user_` on the feature objects via styling. - default `false` controls | Object | Lets you hide or show individual controls.
 See `displayControlsDefault` for default.
 Available options are: `point`, `line_string`, `polygon`, `trash`, `combine_features` and `uncombine_features`. styles | Array | An array of style objects.
 By default draw provides a style for you.
 To override this see [Styling Draw](#styling-draw) further down.